 The results of any test administered under the terms of this policy shall be kept confidential and disclosed only to the student, his/her parents or guardians, personnel of the drug testing facility, and school officials designated by the Superintendent on a need-to-know basis.
 The results of the testing shall not be used as a basis for any academic or disciplinary action other than the consequences stated in this Code of Conduct and Drug and Alcohol Testing Program.
-The results of the testing shall not be part of the student's permanent record but will be kept in a separate secure file in the Activities Director's office.
-The Drug and Alcohol Testing Program does not, however, limit the school district's authority to suspend or expel students under reasonable suspicion of drug or alcohol use, when that reasonable suspicion is based on evidence acquired outside of the Drug and Alcohol Testing Program described herein.
-Similarly, the Drug and Alcohol Testing Program does not limit the School District's authority to search or test students when reasonable suspicion of drug or alcohol use exists.
+The results of the testing shall not be reported to law enforcement officials.
+The test results will not be part of the student's permanent record but will be kept in a separate secure file in the Activities Director's office.
+The Drug and Alcohol Testing Program does not, however, limit the school district's authority to suspend or expel students under reasonable suspicion of drug or alcohol use, when that reasonable suspicion is based on evidence acquired outside of the Drug and Alcohol Testing Program does not limit the School District's authority to search or test students when reasonable suspicion of drug or alcohol use exists.